 5. Conclusion

-The IMPAQ model replicates the real-world state leave programs and participation statistics well, and produces results comparable to the original ACM model.
-There are, however, some model-specific peculiarities that slightly overestimate maternal disability leave taking in two of the three states, whereas the ACM model does not.
+The IMPAQ-DOL model replicates the real-world state leave programs and participation statistics well, and produces results comparable to the original ACM model.
 Both models deviated slightly from actual statistics at times.
 In New Jersey, both models underestimated participation lengths (though there is reason to doubt the comparison data is appropriate in this instance).

-It is important to note that the IMPAQ model can produce different estimates than those presented here.
+It is important to note that the IMPAQ-DOL model can produce different estimates than those presented here.
+For more details on the configurations available in the model, please see the model’s technical documentation.
 The estimates in this issue brief result from a “conservative” parameter specification designed simply to match leave program rules and default values set by the original ACM model.
 These baseline values can be calibrated further to more closely match leave actual statistics.
 We refrained from excessive calibration and deviations from default parameters so as to best illustrate typical model performance.

 Bibliography